SFH-Foundation/sfhfoundation/docs/about.md

 ---

 <div class="callout6">
-You will be truly content if you know the nature of the infinite and you realise your future is perfect by knowing the eternal.
+You will be truly content if you know the nature of the infinite.
+You can realise your future is perfect by knowing the eternal.
 </div>

 <div markdown="1" class="zp-logo">